Skip to main content

 13945_7.png

-15. Scope the policy to computers and click Save.
+15. Assign the policy to computers and click Save.

-Bitdefender Endpoint Security Tools: Configuring Jamf Pro for macOS Big Sur 11.0 and later
+Configuring Jamf Pro to deploy BEST on macOS Big Sur 11.0 or later

-Bitdefender Endpoint Security Tools requires a certain configuration in Jamf Pro when using this tool to deploy on machines running macOS Big Sur 11.0 and later.
-Specifically, you need to create a configuration profile where you pre-approve:
+Bitdefender Endpoint Security Tools (BEST) requires a configuration profile in Jamf Pro when using this tool to deploy on machines running macOS Big Sur 11.0 or later.
+In the configuration profile, pre-approve the following:

 • Bitdefender system extension